Te Tīmatanga 2023

 2022 - 2023

-And that the Gay Liberation Movement was led by Māori at Auckland University.
+It also acknowledges more recent histories — that the Gay Liberation Movement in Aotearoa was led by Māori at Auckland University — reinforcing that Takatāpui presence is both ancestral and contemporary.

-Through a residency model based at the Albert Park Caretaker’s Cottage and supported by CNZ, we created a framework that connects generations, bringing emerging Takatāpui artists into direct relationship with senior arts leaders.
-This exchange canonises new schools of thought while embedding research and pūrākau within contemporary practice.
+Through a residency model based at the Albert Park Caretaker’s Cottage, and supported by Creative New Zealand, we established a framework that connects generations — bringing emerging Takatāpui artists into direct relationship with senior arts leaders.
+This exchange builds continuity, enabling new schools of thought while embedding research, pūrākau, and lived experience within contemporary practice.

-Through a residency model based at the Albert Park Caretaker’s Cottage and supported by CNZ, we created a framework that connects generations, bringing emerging Takatāpui artists into direct relationship with senior arts leaders.
-This exchange canonises new schools of thought while embedding research and pūrākau within contemporary practice.
+Through a residency model based at the Albert Park Caretaker’s Cottage, and supported by Creative New Zealand, we established a framework that connects generations — bringing emerging Takatāpui artists into direct relationship with senior arts leaders.
+This exchange builds continuity, enabling new schools of thought while embedding research, pūrākau, and lived experience within contemporary practice.

 Artworks listed in order of image top to bottom, left to right.